jameskli/Igor-Pro-Light-Syntax/README.md

 # Igor Pro Light Syntax

-A light colored syntax theme for Atom inspired by colors from Igor Pro.
-Main purpose is to have a theme with minimal pastel colors.
+A light colored syntax theme for Atom inspired by colors from Igor Pro scripting.
+Built using the [tmTheme Editor](http://tmtheme-editor.herokuapp.com) before converting to an Atom package.

 ![A screenshot of your theme](/img/screenshot.png)